jishupu05/Heart-disease-predictor/README.md

 14. Diagnosis of heart disease: Displays whether the individual is suffering from heart disease or not.

 ## Model Training and Prediction:
 We trained our prediction model through supervised learning as we already have the target variable.
-We have used Support Vector Machine to train the model and get prediction.
+We have used Linear Support Vector Machine to train the model and get prediction.

 ## Model Evaluation:
 The confusion matrix is used here to evaluate our model.
-We got an accuracy of 86% using the SVM.
+We got an accuracy of 86% using the SVM. we find the Sensitivity and specificity 82.05% and 95.45 % respectably.

+# Which programming Language is used here?
+we have used R programming for this End to End project.
+# R Library
+1. caret
+2. caretEnsampble
+3. data.table
+4. Shiny
+5. Shinytheme
+6. caTools
+#  Deployment
+We deployed this Application through Shinyapp.io

+#  Contributors
+1. Sk Hasimuddin ( M.sc in computer science ,Pondicherry university)
+2. Jishu Dey      (M.sc in Statistics, Pondicherry university)